Soumil-Biswas-Web/Hosting-a-webpage-using-Azure-Static-Apps/readme.md

 If you wish to host your own web page through Azure static Apps, follow this [link](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal).

+A full step-by-step guide for the process can be found [here](https://github.com/Soumil-Biswas-Web/frt-static-apps/blob/main/README.md).

 # GitHub Repository

 If you want to host your own web apps, you can start by storing your files in a GitHub Repository [here](https://github.com/new).